 - (1) Grievance Form.
 Each grievance must be submitted in writing on the form shown in Appendix "C" (Grievance Form), with all pertinent information explaining the disagreement or controversy, identifying the provision(s) at issue, and identifying any designee.
-The grievant's signature, confirming his/her intent to proceed with the grievance, shall be provided prior to the grievance hearing. - (2) Arbitration Form.
+The grievant's signature, confirming their intent to proceed with the grievance, shall be provided prior to the grievance hearing. - (2) Arbitration Form.
 Each notice of arbitration shall be submitted in writing on the form shown in Appendix "D" (Notice of Arbitration).
-All pertinent information submitted with the Appendix "C" (Grievance Form) form, as well as the Grievance Hearing decision, shall be included as an attachment to the Appendix "D" (Notice of Arbitration) form. - (3) The grievance forms, including the Appendix "G" (Exclusive Dispute Resolution Procedure for Course Assignments) form, may be filed by means of e-mail, fax, United States mail, or personal delivery.
+All pertinent information submitted with the Appendix "C" (Grievance Form) form, as well as the Grievance Hearing decision, shall be included as an attachment to the Appendix "D" (Notice of Arbitration) form. - (3) Manner of Filing.
+The grievance and arbitration forms, including the Appendix "G" (Exclusive Dispute Resolution Procedure for Course Assignments) form, may be filed by delivery to the University Office of Employee and Labor Relations by e-mail, United States mail, or personal delivery.
 All grievance forms shall be dated when the grievance is received.
-The date of receipt shall be determined by the date on a receipt executed by the Office of Employee and Labor Relations if the grievance is hand delivered; by the date recorded on the fax if the grievance is filed by fax; by the date of the e-mail return receipt if e-mailed; or by the date of mailing as confirmed by the postmark if the grievance is sent by United States mail.
+The date of receipt shall be determined by the date on a receipt executed by the Office of Employee and Labor Relations if the grievance is hand delivered; by the date of the e-mail if e-mailed; or by the date of mailing as confirmed by the postmark if the grievance is sent by United States mail.